Tony Hawk Met with the #Boards4Better Challenge Winner and It Was Amazing

 With skateboarding becoming an Olympic sport, many skaters are quick to emphasize how the sport is more a physical art form than a competition with coaches, teams and medals.
 Instead of art studios, skaters practice their craft on the streets and, through the assistance of groups like the Tony Hawk Foundation, skaters can also harness their skills at free public skate parks worldwide.

-Adobe Project 1324 and Adobe Students were proud to recently team up with the Tony Hawk Foundation, which supports community-driven skateboard parks worldwide as a catalyst for social change.
+Adobe Students is proud to team up with the Tony Hawk Foundation, which supports community-driven skateboard parks worldwide as a catalyst for social change.
 Together we hosted the #boards4better challenge asking emerging creatives 13-24 years old to design an original skateboard graphic that shows how skateboarding matters to you and your community.